al66/imicros-feel-interpreter/README.md

 Get element by index (index count is starting with 1)
 - `[1,2,3,4][2]` --> `2`

-Negativ indices are counted from the end
+Negative indices are counted from the end
 - `[1,2,3,4][-1]` --> `3`
 - `[1,2,3,4][-0]` --> `4`

-Reduce liste based on logic expression - varible ***item*** is the current element
+Reduce list based on logic expression - variable ***item*** is the current element
 - `[1,2,3,4][item > 2]` --> `[3,4]`
 - `[1,2,3,4,5,6,7,8,9][a*(item+1)=6]` with context `{a:2}` --> `[2]`
 - `[1,2,3,4][even(item)]` --> `[2,4]`